 In that situation, she certainly had a requirement to save the emails.

-No, no, you're not required to David.
+No, no, you are not required to save.

-So if you've got an uh subpoena, I'm not the subject of any inquiry for the record.
+I'm not the subject of any inquiry for the record.

-No, no, no, you're fine, Sean.
+No, no, you're fine, Sean.

 You're fine.

-But the point is the 30,000 emails that were deleted were personal.
+But the point is, the 30,000 emails that were deleted were personal.

 They were not the subject of the subpoena.